-Preliminary results from a recent NCCI study, "Price Impact of Workers Compensation Physician Fee Schedules" (Annual Issues Symposium, 2013), show that the median workers compensation price for a physician service is always at, or very near, the maximum allowable reimbursement (MAR) amount set by the fee schedule.
+Results from NCCI's study "The Price Impact of Physician Fee Schedules" (April 2014), show that the median workers compensation price for a physician service is always at, or very near, the maximum allowable reimbursement (MAR) amount set by the fee schedule.
 In the 1970s, less than a dozen states had physician fee schedules in place.
-Several states established such schedules in the 1990s and, today, only six states remain without a physician fee schedule.
+Several states established such schedules in the 1990s, and today only six states remain without a physician fee schedule.
 Recent changes in such schedules indicate greater attention to provisions that often seek to balance cost containment with service provider availability.

 Chart 5 shows the distribution of physician payments by service category.
 Service categories are defined by the American Medical Association (AMA).
-Services involving office visits and consultations are included in the Evaluation and Management category.
+Services involving office visits and consultations are included in the "Evaluation and Management" category.
 "Other" includes any codes not included in the AMA service categories, such as state-defined codes.